phyber/negroni-gzip/README.md

     n.UseHandler(mux)
     n.Run(":3000")
 }
 ~~~

-Make sure to include the Gzip middleware above other middleware that alter the response body.
+Make sure to include the Gzip middleware above any other middleware that alter
+the response body.

 ## Authors
 * [Jeremy Saenz](http://github.com/codegangsta)